 38 High Street, Ixworth, Bury St Edmunds, Suffolk, IP31 2HH

 The Pykkerell is a large coaching inn with lots of character and all the facilities that a quality operator would be looking for to create a fantastic destination business as well as a great pub for the local community.
 The site currently enjoys good occupancy from the 5 letting rooms used by business people in the week as well as walkers/ramblers enjoying exploring the countryside at weekends.
 Greene King would be willing to invest with the right operator to create more letting rooms.
-The site is female friendly, and opportunity to grow sales further.

 ** The Pykkerell also has opportunity for a discounted 51 week agreement where the fixtures and fittings can be rented.